 In June 2014, the National Media and Infocommunications Authority (NMHH) in Hungary organised a mobile spectrum auction.
-We bid for one frequency block in the 1,800 MHz spectrum.
+At the end of September 2014 was announced that we won one frequency block in the 1,800 MHz spectrum.
+We paid the frequency fee of HUF 10 billion (€32.2 million) at the beginning of October 2014.